OLA Completes Campus Expansion Project

 “The expansion is an essential step in transforming OLA and our student’s experience.
 The project supports nearly every aspect of our mission,” said Lisa Cordell, Principal of OLA.

-The main entrance to the school will be relocated to a more central location.
-The entrance will be dramatically updated with a glass front to serve as a focal point for the school.
-An atrium will shine with natural light and serve as a flexible activity space for a wide variety of school and OLA community events, including cultural presentations, student programs, arts exhibitions, receptions, and much more.
+Improvements and features include the relocation of the main entrance to a more central location within the new building providing a focal point for the school.
+An atrium shining with natural light serves as a flexible activity space for a variety of school events, including cultural presentations, student programs, arts exhibitions, and receptions.